alkresin/hbedit/README.md

   + bld_edit.bat        - command file to build Hbedit for Windows (Borland C compiler).
   + bld_edit.sh         - shell script to build Hbedit for Linux.
+  + bld_edit_hwg.sh     - shell script to build Hbedit for Linux with GTHWG driver
   + bld_edit_full.bat   - command file to build full Hbedit for Windows (Borland C compiler), its only difference is that the full version requests most of Harbour functions to provide a possibility to use them in plugins.